xenify-io/litepaper/README.md

 <br>

-Xenify's mission is to revolutionize the DeFi landscape by tackling the challenges and limitations that hold back the mainstream adoption of decentralized finance.
-Our main focus is to make cross-chain aggregation a breeze and provide a seamless, enjoyable user experience.
+Xenify's mission is to revolutionise the DeFi landscape by overcoming the challenges and limitations that have impeded mainstream adoption of decentralised finance.
+Our primary focus is on simplifying cross-chain aggregation and delivering an enjoyable, seamless user experience.

-As a trailblazing cross-chain swap aggregator, we're committed to creating an effortless, secure, and fair platform for swapping and staking tokens across multiple EVM networks.
-We promise to continually enhance and optimize Xenify's features, adapting to the ever-changing needs of the XEN community while attracting a diverse group of users.
+As a cutting-edge cross-chain swap aggregator, we're committed to creating an effortless, secure, and fair platform for swapping and staking tokens across various EVM networks.
+We pledge to continuously enhance and optimise Xenify's features, adapting to the dynamic needs of the XEN community while attracting a diverse user base.

-By championing cross-chain capabilities and interoperability, we strive to support various EVM networks, forging stronger connections within the DeFi ecosystem.
-With advanced liquidity aggregation and cross-chain functionality, we make it simpler for users to interact with different chains, unleashing the full potential of DeFi.
+By embracing cross-chain capabilities and interoperability, we aim to support an array of EVM networks, fostering stronger connections within the DeFi ecosystem.
+Utilising advanced liquidity aggregation and cross-chain functionality, we streamline interactions between different chains, unleashing the full potential of DeFi.

-Xenify is dedicated to fostering community-driven growth and collaboration within the XEN ecosystem.
-We're passionate about empowering our users to actively participate in the development and growth of the protocol.
-Our mission is to cultivate a thriving, global community of users and enthusiasts, united by a shared vision of making DeFi more accessible, inclusive, and user-friendly for everyone.
+Xenify is dedicated to promoting community-driven growth and collaboration within the XEN ecosystem.
+We're passionate about empowering our users to actively participate in the development and expansion of the protocol.
+Our mission is to cultivate a thriving, global community of users and enthusiasts, united by a shared vision of making decentralised finance more accessible, inclusive, and user-friendly.

 <br>